fouric/cl-termbox/README.md

     (termbox:change-cell x y char &optional fg bg)

-Blit a character to the internal back buffer. `x` and `y` are the x and y locations of the cell to change, with (0, 0) being the upper-left corner of the terminal. `char` is either the character to blit to that location or the (char-code) of said character. `fg` and `bg` are the foreground and background colors, respectively, to set the cell to.
+Blit a character to the internal back buffer. `x` and `y` are the x and y locations of the cell to change, with (0, 0) being the upper-left corner of the terminal. `char` is the (char-code) of said character. `fg` and `bg` are the foreground and background colors, respectively, to set the cell to.

     (termbox:width)